SaharR1372/SaharR1372.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-👨🏻‍💻 I'm a third-year PhD student in the Department of Computer Science and Electrical Engineering at West Virginia University, under the supervision of Professor Nasrabadi.
+👩‍💻 I'm a third-year PhD student in the [Department of Computer Science and Electrical Engineering](https://lcsee.statler.wvu.edu/) at West Virginia University, under the supervision of [Professor Nasrabadi](https://nassernasrabadi.faculty.wvu.edu/).

-📚 My research interests primarily lie in machine learning and computer vision, with recent works focusing on:
+📚 🔬 💡 My research interests primarily lie in machine learning and computer vision, with recent works focusing on:

 * Face recognition
 * Face super-resolution